Spectral Line Workshop

 excludepix=[-0.002,1],

-This shows the zeroth moment and the first moment made using a cutoff of $-0.005\,\mathrm{Jy\,beam^{-1}}$, with some tweaking of the color scale in python.
-You can see a gradient from blue-shifted at the side of the more prominent NE jet, to redshifted towards the weaker counter-jet.
-This reinforced what we saw when looking through the spectral curve.
+This shows the zeroth moment and the first moment created using a cutoff of $-0.005\,\mathrm{Jy\,beam^{-1}}$, with some adjustments to the colour scale in Python.
+You can observe a gradient from blue-shifted on the side of the more prominent NE jet to redshifted towards the weaker counter-jet.
+This reinforces what we observed when analysing the spectral curve.

 B. Extract and plot spectra (step 14)

-Scripting uses a tool, ia (for image analysis) to extract the spectra and then we can use raw python to make a plot.
-This would be particularly convenient to put into a script for future use.
+(for image analysis), to extract the spectra, and then we can use raw Python to create a plot.
+This would be especially convenient to incorporate into a script for future use.

 rgns={'jet':'circle[[156pix, 165pix], 6pix]',